Earth Journalism Network Biodiversity Media Grants 2021 (Up to $15,000)

-Applications are open for the Earth Journalism Network Biodiversity Media Grants 2020.
-This new round of grant is for journalist networks, media organizations, civil society organizations or academic institutions that are working to improve media coverage of biodiversity and conservation issues in countries where information is most under threat and most urgently needed.
+Applications are open for the Earth Journalism Network Biodiversity Media Grants 2021.
+As a part of the Earth Journalism Network’s Biodiversity Media Initiative project, they are pleased to announce a second round of grant opportunities for journalist networks, media organizations, civil society organizations or academic institutions that are working to improve media coverage of biodiversity and conservation issues in countries where information is most under threat and most urgently needed.

 The Biodiversity Media Grants will support projects that:

-- This grant fund has US$48,000 available for awards this year, which they would ideally share among three to five projects.
+- This grant fund has US$64,000 available for awards this year, which would ideally be shared among four to five projects.
 Although applications for funding of any amount within this total will be considered, they would expect the average grant size to be between $10,000 and $15,000, with potentially a greater share of the total going to projects that demonstrate a critical need.

 - Open to journalist networks, media organizations, civil society organizations or academic institutions.